lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

+**Duration:** 1 Turn
+**Resist:** Fortitude

 Make a melee attack with +2 to hit against a target moving outside of your attack range.
 This maneuver can only be used if the target would move a distance greater than 1m, but not if that movement is from an evade action.
+If this attack hits, the target cannot move for the rest of their turn.

 ## Penetrating Strike